 - Todd & Terry.
 An Aussie brand, but the model here is American.
-His name is Jack Mackenroth, 5years old and openly gay.
+His name is Jack Mackenroth, 42 years old (in 2011), and openly gay.
 A menswear designer who competed on Project Runway in 2008, he made headlines after withdrawing when he developed the serious bacterial skin infection known as MRSA.
-Mackenroth's also a skilled swimmer who's competed in the Gay Games where he's won a number of gold medals.
+Mackenroth's also a skilled swimmer, who's competed in the Gay Games, where he's won a number of gold medals.
 Additionally, he's an AIDS activist who's open about being HIV+.

 - Jockey.
 Jim Palmer is a Hall of Fame pitching great who played for the Baltimore Orioles in the 1960s and '70s.
 I believe he is the first athlete to "drop trou" for underwear ads - the first attempt by Major League Baseball to turn gay men into baseball fans.